 Once the requirements are completed, proceed to the Office of the Municipal or City Treasurer.

-- Get three copies of the BMBE Form 01 that is signed by you or any authorized person to process your registration.
+- Get three copies of the BMBE Form 01 that is signed by you or any allowed person to process your registration.

 - Submit Form 01, together with all the requirements listed above, to the Office of the Treasure and wait for further notice.
-The application is usually processed within fifteen days (15 working days) from the date of submission.
-If no rejection received within those days, your application is considered as approved.
+It processes the application within fifteen days (15 working days) from submission.
+If no rejection received within those days, they consider your application as approved.

 - Get your Certificate of Authority as proof of registration.
 The validity of this registration is only up to two years.

-Generally, registration and issuance of the Certificate of Authority of the Local Government Unit are free of charges.
-However, they are allowed to a charge fee not exceeding one thousand (1,000) for the cost of administrative costs of registrations and monitoring.
+Registration and issuance of the Certificate of Authority of the Local Government Unit are free of charge.
+However, they may a charge fee not exceeding one thousand (1,000) for the cost of administrative costs of registrations and monitoring.

 How to Register BMBE in BIR